ltecheroffical/LTEngine/README.md

 | May depend on third-party libraries or frameworks                 | Not easily transferable across projects                   |
 | More complex setup with external dependencies                     | Reduced flexibility for modifications and extensions      |

-*Initially, LTCore was designed to build game cores, but now it supports both architectures.*
+*Initially, LTEngine was designed to build game cores, but now it supports both architectures.*

 ---